 David Burns began beekeeping after hiving a swarm from a fallen tree.
 After moving those hives from Ohio to Illinois, the hives were lost due to mites, and the yard had to be started all over again.
 In the beginning the Burns family just sold honey, but as time went on and the yard became bigger, the Burns family began building their own hives and selling them to other beekeepers.
 Knowing that the success of beekeepers was all dependent upon education, David began blogging and uploading videos to YouTube.
 In order to make sure beekeepers had the best and latest of scientific information on bees and beekeeping, David took several years to become a Certified Master Beekeeper.
 A graduate of Lincoln Christian University, and now a Master Beekeeper through the Eastern Apicultural Society since 2010, workshops on beekeeping are taught all year at the Training Center in Fairmount, IL.
 He also has a mentorship program, talks throughout the country at beekeeping association meetings, and heard frequently on radio shows and podcasts.
 He is also a competitive sportsman and competes throughout the US.

-Other speakers include Jim Lindau (Beginner Track), Matt Laforge (Assembling hives and Honey production), Jolanta Soares (Bees wax in art), Andrew Connor (Hive players – reading frames), and more!
+Other speakers include Jim Lindau (beginner track), Matt Laforge (assembling hives and honey production), Anna Stange (beeswax food wraps), Jolanta Soares (bees wax in art), Darien Kruss (making mead, a honey wine), Andrew Connor (hive players – reading frames), Marcin Matelski (a season of beekeeping), Mike Connor (trees and bees), and more!

 Tried and True Methods to Sustain Bees throughout the Year

 Beekeeping Supplies, T-shirts, Beekeeping Books, Products of the Hive, Beeswax Artwork, and much more!

 Joliet, IL 60433